Sutton, West Virginia: History

 Due to its location, Sutton was embroiled in the American Civil War.
 On September 5, 1861, the town was occupied by 5,000 Union troops.
 Later in 1861, General William Rosecrans bivouacked 10,000 Union troops there, including future President William McKinley.
 On December 29, 1861, Confederate soldiers burned most of the downtown.

 Sutton slowly rebuilt but remained small until the local timber industry boomed.
+Sutton was incorporated in 1883.
 The town then became a commercial center, and many of the banks, hotels, shops, and other historic buildings in the Sutton Downtown Historic District date from this 1890–1920 period.
 After this, Sutton once again slowed in development.
 Sutton Dam was built on the Elk River upstream from the town in 1961, adding a tourism component to the local economy.

 The William Edgar Haymond House and Old Sutton High School are listed on the National Register of Historic Places, along with the historic district.

 Geography

 Sutton is located at 38°39′52″N 80°42′37″W (38.664437, -80.710172), along the Elk River.

 According to the United States Census Bureau, the town has a total area of 0.83 sqmi, of which 0.78 sqmi is land and 0.05 sqmi is water.

 The Sutton Lake project was authorized by Congress in the Flood Control Act of 1938.
 Construction began in October 1949, but was interrupted by the Korean War.
 Work resumed in 1956 and in the dam was finally completed in 1961.
 The Dam and lake provide opportunities for boating, picnicking, playgrounds, camping and pavilions available for rent.
 A handicap-access fishing area was also recently constructed at the Sutton Dam.

 The geographic center of West Virginia is located just four miles east of Sutton.